 Every entity seeking registration as an NBFC-Factor should have and maintain a minimum NOF of INR 5 crores.
 Existing NBFC-Factor having an NOF of less than 5 crores should seek for a necessary time period from the RBI to increase its minimum NOF.

 Every entity desiring registration as NBFC-MFIs will need a minimum NOF of INR 5 crores; however, those NBFC-MFIs, which are located in the North-Eastern Region of the country shall require NOF of INR 2 crores.

 In a case of opening a Branch/Subsidiary/Joint Venture/Representative Office/or Undertaking Investment Abroad by NBFC, the following general conditions related to the NOF must be satisfied:

 Investments in fixed deposits, as well as receipt of interest income on fixed deposits with banks, shall not be treated as a part of Net Owned Funds (NOF) as these are not covered under the activities mentioned in the definition of “Financial Institution” in section 45I(c) of the RBI Act.
 However, bank deposits consist of near money and can be used only for short-term parking of idle fund still initiation of NBFI business.

 Any investment made by a concerned NBFC in entities of the same group of companies shall be treated similarly, whether the investment is made directly or through an Alternative Investment Fund (AIF) / Venture Capital Fund (VCF) while calculating the NOF amount.

-Do you wish to apply for NBFC Registration?
+Do you wish to apply for NBFC Registration with rbi?
 Or are you looking for an NBFC Takeover advisory?
 Would you like to know about NBFC / Fintech consulting or know more about peer to peer lending?
 Please feel free to contact Enterslice, India leading online legal and tax advisory firm.